 However, you could also use this as an opportunity to reach out to them beforehand.
 Use this insight to warm your target connections up before meeting them.

 Again, start with the social network they can be found on.
-If they’re on LinkedIn, send a personalized invite.
-For example, here’s a simple connection invite we can send based on the content your target connection creates:
+If they’re on LinkedIn, send a personalised invite.
+For example, here’s a simple connection invite you can send based on the content your target connection creates:

 You may not always get a response, which is why you should test a multi-channel approach.
 Share their content on Twitter (if they’re active there, too).
 Comment on the relevant blog post.

 But don’t overdo it!
-You don’t want to come across as too needy or creepy.
+You don’t want to come across as too needy.